Step 1: Application

 Step 2: Written test

 Applicants will view a series of job-related videos and answer multiple choice questions based on each video.
 You must score at least 70 percent on the video portion of the test to get an interview.
-Veterans need to score at least 65 percent.

 You must also take a 12th-grade-level reading and writing test, which is scored for grammar, content, accuracy, and composition.